cb-agr/agriPlot/README.md

 **Description**

-fbLLPlotLeaflet is a simple function that takes the output of agriPlot.R or agriDemoPlot.R and plots the latitude and longitude points against satellite imagery using Leaflet.
+fbLLPlotLeaflet is a simple function that takes the output of agriPlot or agriDemoPlot and plots the latitude and longitude points against a satellite imagery layer using Leaflet.
 This function is meant for quick and easy viewing of your plot points.

 **Usage**